-- v) Wheelock Renovation Royal Bank, 1.85% term loan maturing January 10, 2017 at which time the University will renegotiate for another term.
+- v) Wheelock Renovation Royal Bank, 1.85% term loan maturing January 10, 2018 at which time the University will renegotiate for another term.
 The loan is being amortized over 7 years and is repayable in blended monthly payments of principal and interest of approximately \$28. - vi) Cutten Renovation Bank of Montreal, prime plus 0.75% term loan, amortized over 25 years, maturing March 31, 2029.
 The loan is repayable in blended monthly payments of principal and interest of \$10. - vii) Sustainability Initiative Bank of Montreal, term financing bearing interest at 5.62% plus a 50 basis point credit spread payment.
-The interest rate of 5.62% is fixed for a period of 20 years to September 1, 2028.
+The interest rate of 5.62% is fixed for a period of 20 years to November 1, 2028.
 The credit spread payment of 50 basis points is effective for the life of the loan.
 The sustainability project is being amortized over a period of 20 years, maturing January 2028 with a maximum term of 10 years.
 Repayable in blended monthly payments of principal and interest of \$60. - viii) Biology Building Bank of Montreal term financing bearing interest at 6.02% plus a 50 basis point credit spread payment.
 The interest rate of 6.02% is fixed for a period of 25 years to February 1, 2034.
 The credit spread payment of 75 basis points is effective for the life of the loan.
 The loan is being amortized over a period of 25 years with blended monthly payments of principal and interest of approximately \$169. - ix) Cutten Renovation 2012 Province of Nova Scotia, 2.61% loan amortized over 5 years, maturing April 1, 2017.
-Repayable in blended monthly payments of principal and interest of approximately \$47. - x) Long Term Operating Loan Nova Scotia Opportunity Fund Incorporated, 5 year loan, maturing December 23, 2016.
+Repayable in blended monthly payments of principal and interest of approximately \$47. - x) Long Term Operating Loan Nova Scotia Opportunity Fund Incorporated, 5 year loan, maturing 2017.
 Interest is fixed at 3.25% payable annually with principal due at maturity.
-This loan was extended to April 1, 2017 and the loan has been reclassified as long term.
-The Province of Nova Scotia and Acadia University are currently in the process of renegotiating the terms and conditions of this loan.
+This loan was due March 31, 2017 however was subsequently extended to June 30, 2017.